Foundational Knowledge

 • How to identify it clearly: Because the contamination is visible in focus, you can pinpoint its location along the image forming path and decide which optical surface requires cleaning.

-Illuminating beam path
+Illuminating beam path and its conjugate planes

 The illuminating beam path also starts in the light source, but carries the information of the light source through the microscope to the observer or detector.